To view a RFP, please click on the solicitation number.

+The proposal and budget form will be submitted using an online system, Formstack.
 You will complete general information on the form, then attach a MS Word and PDF of the proposal and the Excel budget form.
 After you click submit, you will receive a confirmation email.
-Attachments are limited to 20 MB.
+Uploads are limited to 14 MB per submission (if your upload size is larger, please contact the Research Office.)
 Please adhere to these instructions.
-Non-compliance with the formatting and submission guidelines is cause for the rejection of the submission.
+Non-compliance with the submission requirements is cause for the rejection of the submission.
 Cost estimates for posted projects are not available.

-During the RFP solicitation, all questions concerning the RFP, including technical clarifications of the project as well as formatting and submission of proposals, should be submitted using the RFP Inquiry Form link at the right of this page.
-Clarifications will be posted to the Research website as they become available, so check regularly for updates.
+All questions concerning an RFP, including technical clarifications of the project, as well as formatting and submission of application, MUST be submitted using the RFP Inquiry Form link at the right of this page.
+While the RFPS are posted, there is a blackout period.
+Failure to adhere to this could result in application disqualification.
+Clarifications will be posted to this page as they become available, so check regularly for updates.

-In order to be considered, each submission must be received by Research by 3:00 PM (ET) on March 4, 2016.
+In order to be considered, each submission must be received by Research by 11:59 PM (ET) on March 2, 2018.
 Absolutely no extensions will be granted to this deadline.
-All items received after 3:00 PM (ET) on the due date will not be considered.
+All items received after 11:59 PM (ET) on the due date will not be considered.
 Submissions should be submitted by the stated deadline.
 An email confirmation will be sent to the submitter’s email address acknowledging that the submission has been received.
 It is the submitter's responsibility to ensure that the submission has been received by Research by the stated deadline.
 The confirmation email is the only acceptable proof that a submission has been made.
 In the event a submitter wants to challenge whether or not their submission was received by the deadline, the confirmation email will be the only evidence accepted.
 Failure on the submitter’s part to provide a copy of the confirmation email will result in a submission being considered late and therefore ineligible for consideration.
+It is advised that submitters allow adequate time to submit proposals in the event that firewalls prevent users from submitting proposals using the Formstack website.
+Proposals received after the deadline time, according to the ODOT computer time, will not be considered.
+Absolutely no extensions will be granted to this deadline no matter the circumstance.

 All posted projects will be funded through ODOT’s State Planning & Research, Part 2 program at a ratio of 80% federal funds and 20% state funds.
-The projects are expected to begin during fiscal year 2017 (July 1, 2016 – June 30, 2017); a specific start date is not available.
+The projects are expected to begin during fiscal year 2019 (July 1, 2018 – June 30, 2019); a specific start date is not available.
+Please note that RFP 2018-27 has a target start date of May 1, 2018.

 The research program is open to the entire transportation research community, including public and private universities and consultants.
 ODOT does not prequalify researchers and accepts submissions from out-of-state organizations.
 ODOT is an equal opportunity employer.
 ODOT reserves the right to reject any and all proposals.
 All projects are subject to the availability of funding.